Dynamic Structures

-Dynamic Structures of the World is an American company with a history of steel fabrication dating back to 1927.
+Dynamic Structures of the World is a Canadian company with a history of steel fabrication dating back to 1927.
 They create amusement rides, theme park rides, observatory telescopes and other complex steel structures.

 History

 Dynamic Structures' history dates back to 1926, when Vancouver Art Metal was founded.
 The firm was renamed Coast Steel Fabricators Limited in 1952.
 In 1976, the firm was purchased by AGRA Inc., before being renamed AGRA Coast Limited in 1994.
 AGRA Inc. and its subsidiaries were acquired by British firm AMEC in 2001, with the company changing its name to AMEC Dynamic Structures.
 In 2007, AMEC sold the company to Empire Industries, who operate it as Dynamic Structures.
 In 2011, Dynamic Structures' amusement ride manufacturing was spun off into a sister company named Dynamic Attractions.

 Astronomy projects

 Dynamic Structures has been involved in the design and construction of most of the world's largest observatories.
 These include: